DMVis/DMVis/documentation/columns/RankColumn.md

 - Type: `IconType[]`
 - Default: `[IconType.More]`

-A list of what icons to display in the top of the column.
+A list of icons which will be displayed at the top of the column.
 See [IconType](../components/Icons.md) for the different icons you can use.

 ## Events